dentarg/auth0-blog/_posts/2017-12-21-the-complete-guide-to-deploying-javascript-applications-part-1.markdown

     ![Create new app](https://cdn.auth0.com/blog/jsdeploy/awscreatenewapp.png)
 - Click on `create web server`.
     ![Create web server](https://cdn.auth0.com/blog/jsdeploy/awscreatewebserver.png)
-- Create the webserver environment.
+- Create the web server environment.
     ![Environment type](https://cdn.auth0.com/blog/jsdeploy/awsenvironmentype.png)
 - Upload your code.
 Elastic Beanstalk requires that you upload a zip file of your codebase.
 You can manually zip it up.
 But I prefer to do that from my terminal like so: